 The workshop yielded an interesting landscape of changes, concepts, implementations, ideas.
 I hope the post has inspired you to rethink the traditions and habits in your lecturing, tutoring or supervision.
 Possibly you can use any of the ideas to future-proof your own education, and I am sure the presenters are more than happy to discuss with you their experiences or elaborate your ideas.

 In this blog post I have made use of the presentations in the workshop at the Global E3 2017 Annual Meeting at Lehigh University, as well as the discussion afterwards.
-The slides will soon be made available here.
+The slides are available here (Concurrent Session 2).

 A big thank you for all presenters for their valuable insights and ideas they have shown and discussed at the workshop: